pferrot/pferrot.github.io/_pages/index.md

 <div class="quote">"Simplicity is the ultimate sophistication."</div>
 <div class="quoteAuthor">Leonardo da Vinci</div>

-I am a distributed systems software engineer with a passion for solving complex problems with open source technologies.
+I am a software engineer with a passion for solving complex problems with open source technologies.

+My areas of expertise:
+* backend development
+* web services
+* cloud
+* distributed systems
+* devops

-Distributed systems are complex but can solve very challenging problems.
-This is what I find most exciting in this field.
-Yet complexity remains an obstacle for many.
-I learnt to overcome a lot of that complexity by applying the latest technics in real-world projects.
+Over the last fourteen years, I learnt to overcome a lot of the challenges in those fields by applying the latest technics and using state-of-the art technologies in successfully leading real-world projects.

-My leitmotiv is to make my customers successful by building simple solutions to solve complex problems.
+You can find more details in [my CV](/assets/doc/cv_web_patrice_ferrot.pdf).

 ## Career path
 I have already occupied the following roles (in reverse chronological order):